agile-lab-dev/darwin/README.md

 ## MongoDB

+MongoDB Connector works only with scala 2.11 and 2.12.

 MongoDB dependencies added for creating this connector should be provided by the user.

 There are two possibilities to create a `MongoConnector`: